(A) Purpose

 (1) Appointments

-An appointment is the designation of a candidate for a given academic rank,
+appointment is the designation of a candidate for a given academic rank, that

-that is based upon the candidate's competence in his/her field and the
+is based upon the candidate's competence in a given field and the

 expectation that the candidate will maintain and increase mastery and